Ukraine Azovstal: Released man says Azov fighters kept in inhumane conditions by Russia

 He said Russian forces confiscated his prosthetic arm after his capture.

-The Azov Battalion fighter was released in a prisoner swap last month.
+The Azov Regiment fighter was released in a prisoner swap last month.

 Lt Samoilenko, who is 28, lost his right eye and left arm after ammunition exploded in his hand while he was on a military mission in eastern Ukraine before the Azovstal siege.